Later life planning

 - Expert forecasting:Evaluating your assets, income and expenditure to identify where there may be a shortfall or excess for later life.

 - Investment advice: Reviewing your investment portfolio to ensure your investments are appropriate to your current and future needs and in line with your attitude to risk.

 - Property:Exploring the use of property to supplement your capital and/or income.

 - Tax:Developing strategies to help transfer wealth to the next generation to manage your exposure to inheritance tax.

-- Care advice – helping you choose the most appropriate type of care and ensuring it’s within your financial means.
+- Choice:Choosing the most suitable type of care and ensuring it’s within your financial means.

-- Specialist legal advice – providing access to legal firms with experience in dealing with older people, their families and carers.
+- Legal help:Recommending legal advisers with experience of dealing with older people, their families and carers.